docker/labs/networking/concepts/A4-HTTP Routing Mesh.md

 # HTTP Routing Mesh (HRM)

-> **NOTE TO MIKE/BETTY:** This lab assumes two things.
+> **NOTE:** This lab assumes two things.
     >1.
-DNS name resolution is configured for red.example.com and white.example.com to point to a load balancer.
-I'll leave the specifics out as this will be dependent on AWS vs Azure vs DO etc. But it could be as simple as entries in the local hosts file on each lab machine - if you did this, the lab machines/users laptops would be where the mappings are needed, not the AWS instances.
+You have configured DNS name resolution for red.example.com and white.example.com to point to a load balancer.
+This name resolution is required for your laptop/desktop and not the Docker nodes that will make up your UCP cluster.
+Therefore, it can be as simple as a couple of entries in the local `hosts` file of your laptop or desktop.
+As long as your web browser can resolve red.example.com and white.example.com to a load balancer in front of your Swarm this lab will work.
     >2.
-An external load balancer has been configured to accept connections for the two DNS names above and to load balance across all nodes in a UCP cluster.
+You have configured an external load balancer to accept connections for the two DNS names above and to load balance across all nodes in a UCP cluster.

 # Lab Meta